dimitrijekaranfilovic/personal-accounting/README.md

 ### Known bugs and issues

-* When loading previously saved LookAndFeel, NullException is thrown, so that feature is suspended for now.
 * Properties files containing UTF characters cannot be properly loaded when program is executed from a executable .jar file.